Sparta (film): Official investigations

 On 23 July 2019, Satu Mare police received a tip that "various acts of violence" had been inflicted on children during the production of a film in Baba Novac.
 They launched an investigation, which was closed in February 2022.
 The final report included testimonies from six minors that they did not experience harassment during the production.
 According to Seidl, the investigation was prompted by rumours spread by a website, which took them down after Seidl contacted it through a lawyer in Romania.

 Days after the publication of the Spiegel article, the Directorate for Investigating Organized Crime and Terrorism (DIICOT) and the General Directorate of Social Assistance and Child Protection (DGASPC) of Satu Mare County started investigations.
+However, in August 2023, Seidl said he had not been contacted by Romanian authorities.

 The Austrian Film Institute, which funded the diptych with €1.3 million, launched an investigation and demanded documents such as contracts and consent forms from Seidl's company.
 Other sponsors such as ORF and Bayerischer Rundfunk also expressed intention to examine the case.
 On 7 December 2022, the Austrian Film Institute announced that it found no violation of the subsidy contract by Seidl's company and therefore would not demand the return of the funds.
+According to Seidl, Austria's Finanzprokuratur also conducted an investigation and found no violation.